d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

 d2l.predict_ch8('time traveller', 10, model, vocab, ctx)
 ```

 As is quite obvious, this model doesn't work at all (just yet).
-Next, we call just `train_ch8` defined in :numref:`chapter_rnn_scratch` with the same hyper-parameters to train our model.
+Next, we call just `train_ch8` defined in :numref:`sec_rnn_scratch` with the same hyper-parameters to train our model.

 ```{.python .input  n=19}
 num_epochs, lr = 500, 1